Audio-Animatronics: Cosmetics

 The skin of an Audio-Animatronics human figure is made from silicone rubber.
 Because the neck is so much narrower than the rest of the skull, the skull skin cover has a zipper up the back to permit easy removal.
 The facial appearance is painted onto the rubber, and standard cosmetic makeup is also used.
 Over time, the flexing causes the paint to loosen and fall off, so occasional makeup work and repainting are required.

 Generally as the rubber skin flexes, the stress causes it to dry and begin to crack.
 Figures that do not have a high degree of motion flexibility, such as the older A-1 series for President Lincoln, may only need to have their skin replaced every ten years.
-The most recent A-100 series human AAs, like the figure for President Barack Obama, also include flexion actuators that move the cheeks and eyebrows to permit more realistic expressions; however, the skin wears out more quickly and needs replacement at least every five years.
+The most recent A-100 series human AAs, like the figure of President Barack Obama, also include flexion actuators that move the cheeks and eyebrows to permit more realistic expressions; however, the skin wears out more quickly and needs replacement at least every five years.

 The wig on each human figure is made from natural human hair for the highest degree of realism, although the use of real hair requires touch-ups, since the changing humidity and constant rapid motions of the moving AA carriage hardware causes the hair to slowly lose its styling.

 Autonomatronics

 Autonomatronics is a registered trademark for a more advanced Audio-Animatronic technology, also created by Walt Disney Imagineers.

 The original Audio-Animatronics used hydraulics to operate robotic figures to present a pre-programmed show.
 This more sophisticated technology can include cameras and other sensors feeding signals to a computer, which processes the information and makes choices about what to say and do.
-In September 2009, Disney debuted "Otto", the first interactive figure that can hear, see and sense actions in the room.
-Otto can hold conversations and react to the audience.
+In September 2009, Disney debuted "Otto", the first interactive figure that could hear, see and sense actions in the room.
+Otto could hold conversations and react to the audience.

 In December 2009, Great Moments with Mr. Lincoln returned to Disneyland using the new Autonomatronics technology.